cophi-wue/Unity-of-Literary-Change/README.md

 # Unity-of-Literary-Change

+# Paper
+Leonard Konle, Merten Kröncke, Fotis Jannidis, Simone Winko (2024): On the Unity of Literary Change.
+The Development of Emotions in German Poetry, Prose, and Drama between 1850 and 1920 as a Test Case.
+In Proceedings of the Computational Humanities Research Conference 2024 (CHR).
+Arrhus, Denmark.

 # Detailed Test Results

+Detailed table with test results for all combinations of variables and LAGs from the paper:

 | Variable | Test | GenreX | GerneY | stat | pval | crit@5% | LAG |
 | :------ | :------: | :------: | :------: | :------: | :------: | :------: | ------:|